redis/docs/content/integrate/redis-data-integration/write-behind/architecture.md

 weight: 10
 ---

-This document describes the architecture of RDI write-behind

-RDI write-behind allows integration between Redis Enterprise (as the source of changes to data) and downstream databases or datastores.
+RDI write-behind lets you integrate Redis Enterprise (as the source of changes to data) and downstream databases or datastores.
-RDI captures the changes to a selected set of key patterns in a Redis keyspace and asynchronously writes them in small batches to the downstream database, so the application doesn't need to take care of remodeling the data or managing the connection with the downstream database.
+RDI captures any changes to a selected set of key patterns in a Redis keyspace and asynchronously writes them in small batches to the downstream database.
+This means that your app doesn't need to handle the data remodeling or manage the connection with the downstream database.

 RDI write-behind can normalize a key in Redis to several records in one or more tables at the target.
 To learn more about write-behind declarative jobs and normalization, see the